failsafe-lib/failsafe/README-2x.md

 [![JavaDoc](http://javadoc-badge.appspot.com/net.jodah/failsafe.svg?label=javadoc)](https://jhalterman.github.com/failsafe/javadoc)
 [![Join the chat at https://gitter.im/jhalterman/failsafe](https://badges.gitter.im/jhalterman/failsafe.svg)][gitter]

-*Simple, sophisticated failure handling.*

 ## Introduction

-Failsafe is a lightweight, zero-dependency library for handling failures in Java 8+.
-It was designed to be as easy to use as possible, with a concise API for handling everyday use cases and the flexibility to handle everything else.

-Failsafe works by wrapping executable logic with one or more resilience [policies], which can be combined and [composed](#policy-composition) as needed.
+Failsafe is a lightweight, zero-dependency library for handling failures in Java 8+, with a concise API for handling everyday use cases and the flexibility to handle everything else.
+It  works by wrapping executable logic with one or more resilience [policies], which can be combined and [composed](#policy-composition) as needed.
 These policies include:

 * [Retries](#retries)
 * [Circuit breakers](#circuit-breakers)
 * [Fallbacks](#fallbacks)

-It also provides features that allow you to integrate with various scenarios, including:
+Failsafe also provides features that allow you to integrate with various scenarios, including:

 * [Configurable schedulers](#configurable-schedulers)
 * [Event listeners](#event-listeners) and [Execution context](#execution-context)